wso2-attic/ballerina-integrator/README.md

    http://localhost:19090/
 ```

-NOTE:  By default, Ballerina will have the following metrics for HTTP server connector.
-You can enter the following expressions in Prometheus UI:
--  http_requests_total
--  http_response_time

 ### Logging

-Ballerina has a log package for logging to the console.
-You can import `ballerina/log` package and start logging.
-The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.
+Ballerina has a log package that allows you to log messages to the console.
+You can import the `ballerina/log` package and start logging.
+The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

 - Start the Ballerina service with the following command from `restful-service/guide`
 ```
    $ nohup ballerina run restful_service/ &>> ballerina.log&
 ```
-> NOTE: This will write the console log to the `ballerina.log` file in the `restful-service/guide` directory
+> NOTE: This writes the console log to the `ballerina.log` file in the `restful-service/guide` directory

 - Start Elasticsearch using the following command
 ```